aplosdev/aplos/docs/demo.md

 ### Check Box (`[ ]`)

 > [!NOTE] Note
-> This will only work if you have the markdown-it-checkbox plugin enabled.
-It will come by deafult with Aplós in `v2.2.0`.
+> This will only work if you have the markdown-it-checkbox plugin installed.

 You can add a check box by using the `[ ]` tag: